Audiobook Market Trends

 In Part 6, I talk about that bane of all authors—marketing.
 See you next week!

-Faith L. Justice has eight books out in audio.
+Faith L. Justice has nine books out in audio.
 She learned these lessons the hard way so you don’t have to.
 This series of posts is an expanded text version of a presentation she made to the New York City Chapter of the Historical Novel Society.
 The original video is here.

 Hybrid Model of Audiobook Production